Arthur Schlageter: Early career

 After finishing school, young Schlageter, following his growing passion in the arts, practiced stone carving at Rossier, a marble maker in Vevey.
 He then became a student of the Ecole des Beaux-Arts in Geneva at the same time as Edouard-Marcel Sandoz.
-In several occasions, Sandoz would ask his fellow sculptor and friend Schlageter, to add his signature to Sandoz’s commissioned sculptures, such as the winged Bull from the Church of Saint Luke to the Pontaise in Lausanne.
+In several occasions, Sandoz would ask his fellow sculptor and friend Schlageter, to add his signature to Sandoz's commissioned sculptures, such as the winged Bull from the Church of Saint Luke to the Pontaise in Lausanne.

 Recipient of a Swiss federal scholarship in 1903, Schlageter made several study trips to Paris, Rome, Florence, and Munich.
 He participated in the creation of monumental works: the facade of the City Hall of Roubaix, the pediment of the Denain Theatre, then that of the Geneva Museum of Art and History.
 It was in this city that, full of hope, he opened his own sculpture workshop around 1912.
 He got married that same year.

 As a struggling artist

 Happy times were short-lived as World War I broke out and Schlageter was mobilized.
 Life in Geneva, a large city in a small canton, proved to be complicated, especially for finding resources.
 As an artist, he did not receive regular commissions, a steady income, nor unemployment insurance.
-Returning back home, Schlageter had to then face his responsibilities.
+Returning home, Schlageter had to then face his responsibilities.
 Unable to simultaneously pay for rent and a workshop, he was sued and forced to abandon his workshop, his essential place of income.
 At that time, artists had to entirely professional, living wholly on the income their art could provide, in order to be a member of the SPSAS (Society of Swiss Painters, Sculptors and Architects), and it was nearly impossible to take part in competitions or participate in national exhibitions without being part of this society.

 The armistice did not provide a solution to the difficulties faced by young artists: to survive, many had to accept auxiliary work.
 They would at times be executors, partners, or collaborators of other sculptors.
 It was the same for Schlageter who, alongside these types of work, pursued his own personal creations on the side.
 As a member of the SPSAS since 1911, he participated in several collective exhibitions, locally and nationally.